lammps/lammps/doc/src/Intro_portability.rst

 The most commonly used compilers are the GNU compilers, but also Clang and the Intel compilers have been successfully used on Linux, macOS, and Windows.
-Also the Nvidia HPC SDK (formerly PGI compilers) will compile LAMMPS (tested on Linux).
+Also, the Nvidia HPC SDK (formerly PGI compilers) will compile LAMMPS (tested on Linux).

 CPU architectures